salmanazamdev/restaurant-fullstack-app/README.md

 # 🍛 Khaana Express – Full-Stack Restaurant App

-Khaana Express is a full-stack food ordering and restaurant management platform.
+Khaana Express app is a full-stack food delivery/ordering and restaurant management platform.
 It features a secure and scalable backend built with Node.js, Express, and PostgreSQL (Dockerized), and a modern mobile frontend using React Native (Expo Router).

 ---